Rajpratik71/zfs_wiki/Ubuntu-18.04-Root-on-ZFS.md

 **Hints:**
 * If you are creating a mirror or raidz topology, create the pool using `zpool create ... rpool mirror /dev/disk/by-id/scsi-SATA_disk1-part4 /dev/disk/by-id/scsi-SATA_disk2-part4` (or replace `mirror` with `raidz`, `raidz2`, or `raidz3` and list the partitions from additional disks).
 For LUKS, use `/dev/mapper/luks1`, `/dev/mapper/luks2`, etc., which you will have to create using `cryptsetup`.
 * The pool name is arbitrary.
+If changed, the new name must be used consistently.
 On systems that can automatically install to ZFS, the root pool is named `rpool` by default.
-If you work with multiple systems, it might be wise to use `hostname`, `hostname0`, or `hostname-1` instead.

 ## Step 3: System Installation

-3.1  Create a filesystem dataset to act as a container:
+3.1  Create filesystem datasets to act as containers:

     # zfs create -o canmount=off -o mountpoint=none rpool/ROOT
+    # zfs create -o canmount=off -o mountpoint=none bpool/BOOT

 On Solaris systems, the root filesystem is cloned and the suffix is incremented for major system changes through `pkg image-update` or `beadm`.
 Similar functionality for APT is possible but currently unimplemented.
 Even without such a tool, it can still be used for manually created clones.

-3.2  Create a filesystem dataset for the root filesystem:
+3.2  Create filesystem datasets for the root and boot filesystems:

     # zfs create -o canmount=noauto -o mountpoint=/ rpool/ROOT/ubuntu
     # zfs mount rpool/ROOT/ubuntu

+    # zfs create -o canmount=noauto -o mountpoint=/boot bpool/BOOT/ubuntu
+    # zfs mount bpool/BOOT/ubuntu

 With ZFS, it is not normally necessary to use a mount command (either `mount` or `zfs mount`).
 This situation is an exception because of `canmount=noauto`.